How to Install Jupyter Notebook on Ubuntu 24.04/22.04/20.04

 python3 -m venv myenv

 Here, myenv is the name of your virtual environment, which you can rename according to your project’s needs.
-Utilizing virtual environments is a key practice in Python programming, ensuring that each project operates in its own isolated environment, thus promoting cleaner and more stable code development.
+Utilizing virtual environments is a key practice in Python programming.
+It ensures that each project operates in its own isolated environment, thus promoting cleaner and more stable code development.

 Activate Virtual Environment for Jupyter Notebook Installation

-To begin the Jupyter Notebook installation, start by activating the virtual environment you previously set up.
+To begin the Jupyter Notebook installation, activate the virtual environment you previously set up.
 This step is crucial for maintaining an organized, conflict-free Python workspace.

 Activate your virtual environment with the following command: